-My career in media began in 2002 when I worked in television production and development in Los Angeles.
-I turned my attention to the intersection of media and social change in 2006 when a colleague and I began producing independent shows for SF Community Access TV to uncover issues that were getting buried in mainstream news.
-But my training and focus surrounding story-based impact and engagement began in 2008 when I launched my career with Active Voice under the guidance of Ellen Schneider, a pioneer and visionary in the field, and later under the talented and equally powerful, Shaady Salehi.
+I've been working with media since 2002 when television production and development in Los Angeles was my focus.
+But I turned my attention to the intersection of media and social change in 2006 when a colleague and I began producing independent shows for SF Community Access TV to uncover issues that were getting buried in mainstream news.
+But my training and attention to story-based impact and engagement began in 2008 at Active Voice, where I worked under the guidance of Ellen Schneider, a pioneer and visionary in the field, and later under the talented and equally powerful, Shaady Salehi.

 I have a PhD in Anthropology and Social Change, which is probably the most predictable thing I could have done as a half-Tehranian, half-Tennessean who had lived in a dozen cities throughout the US and abroad by the time I was 25.
 This one fact explains most things about me.
 I hope to meet you one day, and if we ever do, you'll understand why.